-There are total 365 stairs to reach the top of the Swambhunath Temple where you can see many Buddhist monks rolling Prayer Wheels and chanting Mantras all time.
+There are a total of 365 stairs to reach the top of the Swambhunath Temple, where you can see many Buddhist monks rolling Prayer Wheels and chanting Mantras all time.

 Swayambhunath is just 4.8 km away from Kathmandu.
 Entry ticket is must to buy before visiting Swayambhunath Temple.

 Pashupatinath is the pagoda style Hindu temple in Nepal.
-This is the most famous and popular sacred temple for Hindus in Nepal.
+It is the most famous and popular sacred temple for Hindus in Nepal.
 There are many temples and shrines inside the complex of Pashupatinath.

-Pashupatinath Temple has been listed as UNESCO Cultural World Heritage Site in 1979.
+Pashupatinath Temple listed as UNESCO Cultural World Heritage Site in 1979.
+It resides on the banks of the holy Bagmati River but just 5 km from the capital of Kathmandu.
 This temple is very close to Tribhuvan International Airport.
-And resided on the banks of the Holy Bagmati River.
-But just 5 km from the capital of Kathmandu.

 Western Entrance of Pashupatinath Temple

 Every year during the time of the Shivratri Festival, many devotees visit this temple to offer prayers.
 Entry tickets needed to explore the temple and photography not allowed.

 Like This Post?
 Click To Save To Your Pinterest Board!